Top Taboos in Kikuyu Community

-Kikuyu people in central Kenya brags an enriched culture with deep roots in secured beliefs and customs.
+Kikuyu people in central Kenya brag about an enriched culture, secured in timeless beliefs and customs.
 These include rituals woven around critical aspects of life such as birth, circumcision, marriage, death, and food.
-Enlisted are top 20 taboos in Kikuyu community.
+Enlisted are critical taboos in Kikuyu community.

-The populous Agikuyu community is to this day driven by a variety of prohibitions and taboos, locally called Migiro and thahu.
-These are not only pillars of social relations but also symbols of religious purity.
+The passion-driven Agikuyu community with a population of about 10 million is actively driven by prohibitions and taboos otherwise called Migiro and Thahu.
+These are pillars of social relations and symbols of communal purity.

 1. Eating from a broken pot